 Relying on this data will not only inflate the overall picture of what’s happening but also has the potential to do more harm than good if not handled correctly.

-Having a pretty report that doesn’t mean anything tangible doesn’t help anybody.
-Therefore, vanity metrics should be handled with great care and caution.
+Having a good-looking report that doesn’t reflect tangible results doesn’t help your business.
+Use vanity metrics cautiously to avoid overestimating success or missing opportunities for improvement.
 You don’t want to use vague metrics that put you in a situation where you miss out on the opportunity to drive subscriber engagement, create content that’s driving clicks but virtually no conversions, or send correspondence blindly.

 Here’s a breakdown of vanity email marketing metrics to look at cautiously and why they’re problematic when considered in isolation.
 Open Rate=Total Number of Unique Email Opens(Total Number of Emails Sent - Total Number of Email Bounces)*100